 One of the transgressions was the loan of a young prospect, Seo "Kanavi" Jin-hyeok, who was apparently pressured into accepting an unfavourable contract by Cho himself.
 Griffin loaned Kanavi to China's JD Gaming, upon which the team received compensation but the player was stuck with a long-term contract at minimum wage.

-Following cvMax's allegation and the subsequent storm that formed on Reddit, Riot Games and KeSPA started an investigation in the Kanavi transfer to JD Gaming.
+Following cvMax's allegation and the subsequent storm that formed on Reddit, Riot Games and KeSPA started an in the Kanavi transfer to JD Gaming.
 Cho was fired around the same time as the CEO of Still8, Griffin's parent company, stepped in and apologised to cvMax for the unfair treatment.

 In a normal situation, becoming a free agent wouldn't be seen in a positive light but this is something Kanavi wanted and saw as a way out of a contract he was reportedly pressured into.

 The situation in Griffin seems to be stabilising as the team went on a proper rampage at Worlds following the dismissal of the former manager.
 They will face the reigning world champions, Invictus Gaming in the quarterfinals.